 How to save money on food in Lisbon

 What are your budget options for meals in Lisbon?
-First, try to find a hotel or hostel that includes breakfast in the price.
+First, if you are staying in a hostel, breakfast is often included in the price.

 Then, you can buy produce, vegetables, breads, cheese and wine at grocery stores rather than always eating in restaurants.